borispovod/crypti/readme.md

 All source code contributions are welcome.
 Simply open a pull request with your proposed changes.

+Latest mainnet version is `0.5.4` version.
+Latest developing version is `0.5.5` version.

+Each versions exists in two branches: mainnet and testnet.

+Testnet branch uses for tests.
+Mainnet branch uses for mainnet.

+To more information see our contribution document.

 ## More Information

 * [Official Website](http://crypti.me)